dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-PDF417Details.md

 ### getRows

-Get the number of rows in the PDF417 barcode.
+Returns the number of rows in the PDF417 barcode, indicating how many rows of modules it contains.

 ```java
 int getRows();